X16Community/x16-emulator/README.md

 * `-echo [{iso|raw}]` causes all KERNAL/BASIC output to be printed to the host's terminal.
 Enable this and use the BASIC command "LIST" to convert a BASIC program to ASCII (detokenize).
 * `-rom <rom.bin>` Override KERNAL/BASIC/* ROM file.
 * `-ram <ramsize>` specifies banked RAM size in KB (8, 16, 32, ..., 2048).
 The default is 512.
-* `-cartcrt <crtfile.crt>` loads a cartridge file.
+* `-cart <crtfile.crt>` loads a cartridge file.
 This requires a specially formatted cartridge file, as specified in the documentation.
 * `-cartbin <romfile.bin>` loads a raw cartridge file.
 This will be loaded starting at ROM bank 32.
+All cart banks will be flagged as RAM.
 * `-joy1` , `-joy2`, `-joy3`, `-joy4` enables binding a gamepad to that SNES controller port
 * `-nvram` lets you specify a 64 byte file for the system's non-volatile RAM.
 If it does not exist, it will be created once the NVRAM is modified.
 * `-keymap` tells the KERNAL to switch to a specific keyboard layout.
 Use it without an argument to view the supported layouts.